SHAREHOLDER UPDATE: Halper Sad - GuruFocus.com

 PR Newswire

-Triton International Limited (NYSE: TRTN)'s sale to Brookfield Infrastructure Partners L.P.
-If you are a Triton shareholder, click here to learn more about your rights and options.
+TravelCenters of America Inc. (NASDAQ: TA)'s sale to BP p.l.c. for $86.00 per share in cash.
+If you are a TravelCenters shareholder, click here to learn more about your rights and options.

-TESSCO Technologies Incorporated (NASDAQ: TESS)'s sale to affiliates of Lee Equity Partners and Twin Point Capital for $9.00 in cash per share.
-If you are a TESSCO shareholder, click here to learn more about your rights and options.
+Catalyst Biosciences, Inc. (NASDAQ: CBIO)'s merger with GNI Group Ltd. If you are a Catalyst shareholder, click here to learn more about your rights and options.

-Infinity Pharmaceuticals, Inc. (NASDAQ: INFI)'s merger with MEI Pharma, Inc. Per the merger agreement, pre-merger Infinity shareholders are expected to own approximately 42.0% of the outstanding equity of the combined company immediately following the merger.
-If you are an Infinity shareholder, click here to learn more about your rights and options.
+Evoqua Water Technologies Corp.
+(NYSE: AQUA)'s sale to Xylem Inc. for 0.480 shares of Xylem for each Evoqua share.
+If you are an Evoqua shareholder, click here to learn more about your rights and options.

 Halper Sadeh LLC may seek increased consideration for shareholders, additional disclosures and information concerning the proposed transaction, or other relief and benefits on behalf of shareholders.